codatio/codat-docs/docs/using-the-api/webhooks/migration-guide.md

 ## How do I migrate?

-Reach out to your Codat contact with a request to be migrated to the new webhooks service.
+Reach out to your Codat contact so that we can enable the new webhooks service for you.
+Next, you will need to manually configure the required webhook consumers.
+We explain the process in [Manage webhook consumers](/using-the-api/webhooks/create-consumer).

 Depending on the scenarios that apply to you, there may be additional steps you need to take during the migration.
 We describe these in more detail in the sections below.

 ### Email notifications